"But I say to you

 are trying to live faithful obedient lives need to beware of the tendency we

 all have to become like this Pharisee.
+If

-We are faithful in the outward observances of Christianity, most concede
+we are faithful in the outward observances of Christianity the first thing we

-up worshipping ourselves rather than God.
+ourselves rather than God.
+The Bible

-"praying thus to himself."
-(Luke
+to himself."
+(Luke 18:11 NAS)

 The man who would do